TrigonaMinima/dspods/README.md

     - Add one or more of Pocketcasts, Spotify, Apple Podcasts (don't use iTunes URL), YouTube.
     - Add the podcast entry in the [./podcasts.md](https://github.com/TrigonaMinima/dspods/blob/gh-pages/podcasts.md).
     - Commit message is as follows: `Add: New podcast - <podcast_name>`.
+    - Keep everything related to a podcast within a single commit.